NobilityDeviant/RealmCrakV2/README.md

 Or you can compile the jar yourself.

+Since this program is not what I want to showcase going forward, there will be no documentation.
-If you are new to these type of programs, you can contact me about any questions.
+If you have any questions you can contact me on my Discord.

 My Discord: Nobility#9814